justme-1968/homebridge-fhem/README.md

 a fhem platform shim for homebridge

-uses longpoll and an internal cache to avoid roundtrips to fhem. debug browser is available at port 8082
+uses longpoll and an internal cache to avoid roundtrips to fhem. a debug browser is available at port 8082.

 supports:
 - switches (devices with set on and set off commands)